kaechb/JetNetNF/README.md

 # LitJetNet
-Lightning NF for JETNET
+Lightning NF for $\emph{JetNet}$ [1]
-Everything important is in LitNF folder
-Model uses mass constrained and conditioned flows for the generation of jets of variable sizes. main.py can be used for hyperparameter optimization with flag hyperopt=True that can be changed to optimize the model Everything is logged to tensorboard
+Model uses mass constrained and conditioned flows for the generation of jets.
+Everything is logged to tensorboard.

-To train Models to reproduce ACAT paper: use bestmodels_main.py
+To retrain Models to reproduce ACAT paper: use main.py To reproduce results in paper use IML.ipynb
+# References
+[1] R. Kansal et al. Particle Cloud Generation with Message Passing Generative Adversarial Networks NeurIPS 2021 (https://arxiv.org/abs/2106.11535)[2106.11535]